Speechy-plugin/plugin/readme.txt

 == Changelog ==

+= 1.4 =
+* Url changes for the speechy icon.

 = 1.3 =
-* Small changes in the css dor download link
+* Small changes in the css for download link
 * Callback url issue fixed

 = 1.2 =